slcorp/RTView-Flogo/README.md

 ```
 ## Run the define_caches program

-Clone the RTView-Flogo rep to your local computer and follow the steps below to install and run the RTView define_caches program.
-This simple Node.js program a simple cache structure in the target DataServer.
-The sample Flogo application will transmit data to this cache so it can be displayed within RTView Cloud.
+Clone the RTView-Flogo repo to your local computer and follow the steps below to install and run the RTView define_caches program.
+This simple Node.js program defines a simple cache structure in the target DataServer.
+The sample Flogo application will transmit data to this cache for display within RTView Cloud.

 To install the define_caches program:
 ```